HarperDB/documentation/docs/applications/README.md

 ## Adding an Endpoint

-Now that we have a running application containing a database populated with data, let's make this data accessible from a RESTful URL by adding an endpoint.
+Now that we have a running application with a database (with data if you imported any data), let's make this data accessible from a RESTful URL by adding an endpoint.
 To do this, we simply add the `@export` directive to our `Dog` table:

 ```graphql
 type Dog @table @export {